ivales/otus-cpp-basics/README.md

-Thi is a repo for cpp study
+This is a repo for cpp study